vivifranca/react-life-cycle/README.md

+# Notes Manager - React: component life cycle

-This project was to understand how the library works on React.
+This project was to understand the React - component life cycle.
-This App is a notes manager and it was developed based on the course: https://cursos.alura.com.br/course/react-js (in Portuguese-BR)
+This App is a notes manager and it was developed based on the course: https://cursos.alura.com.br/course/react-ciclo-de-vida (in Portuguese-BR)

 ## Available Scripts